-Sincere congrats and daggers of jealousy: You’ve landed in Granada, and you’re ready to eat and drink your way through town.
+Sincere congrats and daggers of jealousy: You’ve landed in Granada, and you’re ready to eat and drink your way through town and maybe explore the Alhambra since you are already in town.
 You’ve heard that this city – unique to Spain in so many ways – is particularly unique when it comes to gastronomic custom: that is, every bar in town dishes out complimentary tapas with each drink purchased.
 Pretty sweet, eh?
 So we are sharing the best Tapas bars in Granada.

 So too, being in Andalucía – with the knowledge that there’s not much that isn’t fabulous about this part of the world – you’ve also heard that the tapas here tends to be rather top notch.
 Indeed, you have heard correctly.
 In Granada, one wanders the magnetizing heritage streets and alleys with giddy abandon, for there is no shortage of cozy, mouth-watering stop-offs on offer.
 For those looking for an especially tantalizing time, here are a select few of the city’s well-vetted favorites.